I tested two year long a not-listed-here software.

 It is affordable as “companies or incorporated entities that had a turnover not exceding US 100,000 in their last fiscal year” can get a free fully working license, and it is super versatile.

-If you can’t code, like me, forget Unity, but don’t worry, there are at last four-five programs to develop professional marketable apps without coding, especially when meaning animated stories for tablets, smart phones and e-readers.
+Fortunately, even if you can’t program, there are at last four-five tools to develop beautiful apps without coding, especially when meaning animated stories for tablets, smart phones and e-readers.

 The main functionalities you can get without coding, simply using drop down menus are: